Keep Sydney Safe

 This cumulative impact degraded public safety and amenity.
 The city became was a disgrace due to binge drinking, night-time violence and general bedlam, particularly at weekends.
 Venues bused in intoxicated patrons when other council areas closed.
 It was not safe to walk down the main street (Darlinghurst Rd) after midnight.
 After midnight the area was “body locked”.
 Public bus services could not access Bayswater Road and were re-routed.
 Each morning would begin by removing alcohol bottles and cleaning urine and excrement from the front door step.
 Daytime businesses closed as rents were hiked up.

-It took a tragedy, the murder of 18-year-old Thomas Kelly and then Daniel Christie, to shame Sydney into a proper debate about the reality of Kings Cross and the CBD.
+2015: It the murders of 18-year-old Thomas Kelly and then Daniel Christie (and others), to shame Sydney into a proper debate about the reality of Kings Cross and the CBD.

 A remarkable ABC documentary Documentary DEAD DRUNK follow four groups of partygoers on a night out in Kings Cross across 12 hours on a Saturday night in April 2014. #DeadDrunk aired on 1 April 2015 put it plainly, “why on earth would anyone want to go to Kings Cross?”
 Binge drinking had a tragic social and health impact on young people.